cran-task-views/CompositionalData/CompositionalData.md

 -   `r pkg("ccmm")`: compositional mediation models to estimate direct and indirect effects of a treatment on an outcome, designed for the case in which mediators are high-dimensional microbiome data.
 -->

--   `r pkg("coda.base")`: optimal implementation of friendly functions to compute log-ratio coordinate representations of various types, including principal component and principal balance coordinates and coordinates from tailored orthonormal basis; as well as some basic compositional statistics.

 <!--
 -   `r pkg("countprop")`: model-based metrics of proportionality using the logit-normal multinomial model.
 It can also provide empirical and plugin estimates of these metrics.